bible-technology/scripture-burrito/docs/introduction/overview.rst

 Scripture Burrito is a data interchange format for Bible-centric content.
 Our goal is lossless portability of Scripture-related metadata and data between translation and publication users, applications and ecosystems.

+Scripture Burrito is designed to be useful as an archival format.
+All metadata is human-readable in JSON, which is a widespread format easily consumed by software.
+Packaging conventions are simple and straightforward.
+(Our working group does not define the file formats contained in a Burrito.
+Some file formats used in a Burrito, such as audio files, may rely on standards that will go out of date.
+We encourage those who use Scripture Burrito as an archival format to consider the formats they are using.)

 Scope
 =====